TylorShine/MNP-SVC/README.md

 keychange: semitones
 intonation curve: 1.0 means follow original pitch (default), more small to flat (calm), more large to dynamic (excite)

-Other options about the f0 extractor and response threhold，see:
+Other options about the f0 extractor and response threshold，see:

 ```bash
 python main.py -h